OlimpiiaART/auto-sober-opengl/README.md

-# Sober OpenGL Toggle Installer
+# Automatic Sober OpenGL Toggle Installer

 This installer script sets up a helper script to automatic toggle OpenGL usage the Sober.